Frozenreflex/Thundagun/README.md

 # Thundagun

+# Attention: This mod is no longer being worked on and will be broken when the .NET 9 update for Resonite comes out.

 Thundagun is a lightning fast performance mod for Resonite.
 It improves performance by decoupling the FrooxEngine and Unity loops by running FrooxEngine and Unity on separate threads.

 **Warning: This mod is experimental.
 It may contain bugs and other issues.
 Crashes and missing/buggy/jittery visuals are possible but are generally uncommon.
 Use at your own risk.**